-Voter
+Voter Education

-Education
+- Educate the public on voter registration issues and encourage participation in the political process. - To find voter information in your state visit U.S. Election Assistance

-- Educate the public on voter registration issues and encourage participation in the political process. - Tell people it's important to vote, no matter what their views on issues or who they plan to vote for. - If discussing the important issues of the day, make sure you mention a range of issues and don't just focus on one issue or on issues that divide the parties or candidates.
+Commission website.
+The website is in six different languages and the Resources for Voters section will help you, your school, or your organization with voting information.(check your registration, registration deadlines, early voting dates, vote by mail, polling locations, ect.) - Tell people it's important to vote, no matter what their views on issues or who they plan to vote for. - If discussing the important issues of the day, make sure you mention a range of issues and don't just focus on one issue or on issues that divide the parties or candidates range of issues and don't just focus on one issue or on issues that divide the parties or candidates.